 In addition, you can enjoy the unique Sherpa culture of the Nepalese mountains.
 In addition, the hike also offers a pristine alpine environment to explore.
 The hike is perfect for holidays and vacations.
 It is an experience that does much more than you.
 In terms of trekking adventure, nothing is better than this!

 The trail begins in ancient Kathmandu, where you can acclimatize and explore the city while waiting for your ascent.
-Your trip to Everest base camp at 5,364 meters at the foot of the highest mountain in the world will take you through hanging bridges that extend over the skies of the air, through hidden Buddhist monasteries and in the heart of the warm and hard Sherpa culture.
+Your trip to Everest base camp at 5,364 meters at the foot of the highest mountain in the world will take you through hanging bridges that extend over the skies of the air, through hidden Buddhist monasteries, and in the heart of the warm and hard Sherpa culture.

-Traveling alongside thrill seekers and photographers from around the world, you can spy on Cho Oyu, Lhotse and Makalu, three of the 10 highest peaks in the world!
+Traveling alongside thrill seekers and photographers from around the world, you can spy on Cho Oyu, Lhotse, and Makalu, three of the 10 highest peaks in the world!

-At night, rest in cozy and traditional tea houses and know that your experienced and knowledgeable guides and porters provide you with the safest, most fun and fascinating experience.
+At night, rest in cozy and traditional tea houses and know that your experienced and knowledgeable guides and porters provide you with the safest, most fun, and most fascinating experience.
 They will support the local economy, discover hidden strengths and find friends and memories that will last a lifetime.
 What are you waiting for

 At the 16-day Everest Base Camp Trek, enjoy breathtaking views of the mountains, take a look at the life of world-famous climbers (Sherpas), enter the Sagarmatha National Park, a World Heritage Site, and visit Buddhist monasteries high.

 The 16-day Everest base camp trekking route is designed for beginners with good health and fitness.
-The great distance between the daily itineraries, the constant increase in altitude and the individual rest days ensure that you are properly acclimatized to fully enjoy your walk to the Everest base camp.
+The great distance between the daily itineraries, the constant increase in altitude, and the individual rest days ensure that you are properly acclimatized to fully enjoy your walk to the Everest base camp.

-However, if you want to take on the biggest challenge that your agency, the Himalayan Glacier, offers and wants to stay “off the beaten path,” the Everest Base Camp Trek over the Gokyo lakes – 18 days is ideal.
+However, if you want to take on the biggest challenge that your agency, the Himalayan Glacier, offers and want to stay “off the beaten path,” the Everest Base Camp Trek over the Gokyo lakes – 18 days is ideal.
 Another option for experienced hikers with limited time would be Everest Base Camp Short Trek – 14 days.

 Best Features of the Everest Base Camp Itinerary Trek

 The Everest Base Camp Trek offers many features.
-They vary in terms of the Himalayan landscape, natural beauty and cultural context.
+They vary in terms of the Himalayan landscape, natural beauty, and cultural context.
 To start, the walk takes place in the Khumbu region of Nepal.
 It is the indigenous home of the Sherpa ethnic group.

-During the trekking tour you will find many cultural features.
-The trip is beautifully adorned with peanut stones adorned with prayers, colorful prayer flags and bright towers of Gumbas that shine against the snow-covered landscape.
+During the trekking tour, you will find many cultural features.
+The trip is beautifully adorned with peanut stones adorned with prayers, colorful prayer flags, and bright towers of Gumbas that shine against the snow-covered landscape.

 You visit the famous Tengboche monastery in the town of Tengboche.
 All cultural strategies provide a spiritual journey in the Himalayas.